NSHipster/articles/2014-10-28-cmdevicemotion.md

 To keep performance at the highest level, Apple recommends using a single shared `CoreMotionManager` instance throughout your app.

 `CoreMotionManager` provides a consistent interface for each of the four motion data types: `accelerometer`, `gyro`, `magnetometer`, and `deviceMotion`.
-As an example, here are the ways you can interact with the gyroscope -- simply replace `gyro` with the motion data type you need:
+As an example, here are the ways you can interact with the gyroscope—simply replace `gyro` with the motion data type you need.

 #### Checking for Availability